wellston-center/site/content/pages/contact.md

 *   Tuesday        7:30 am to 10:00 am
 *   Wednesday      7:30 am to 10:00 am

- Clients are allowed now to come twice per month.
+ Clients are allowed to come once per month.

 ### Thrift Store